Leonardite

 5-10 micron pieces of Leonardite partly float and partly settle to the bottom of the packing as it is a suspension (supersaturated solution).
 So shake before use!

-- Humus applied to the roots of the plant can significantly increase water and nutrient uptake, thus improving soil quality
+- Organic matter applied to the roots of the plant can significantly increase water and nutrient uptake, thus improving soil quality

 - The roots of the plant can absorb more water and nutrients